Expert urology care in Richmond, Virginia

 - Trouble getting or keeping an erection

 Some mild urinary problems, such as urinary tract infections, can be diagnosed and treated by a primary care provider.
-A referral to a urologist is necessary for more serious problems.
+However, a referral to a urologist is necessary for more serious problems.

-A variety of tests are used to identity and diagnose urological conditions:
+HCA Virginia urology centers may use the following tests to identity and diagnose urological conditions: